-- 2. Each partner will use the attached referral form or SCWOS Referral in referring individuals for services they are not able to provide.
+- Each partner will use the attached referral form or SCWOS Referral in referring individuals for services they are not able to provide.
 This agreement will be updated to include any necessary performance standards, tracking requirements, etc. as the Workforce Innovation and Opportunity Act implementation progresses. - 3.
 The parties agree to make discussion of the referral process (for review and enhancement) a permanent agenda item at all regularly scheduled partner meetings, to include: - Provide feedback on the success of cross-referral arrangements; - Cross-train their respective staffs; - Consider co-enrollment options and practices; - Consider the effect of cross-referrals on mutual performance expectations; and - Constantly improve the joint delivery of services to customers.

-MOU ATTACHMENT C-1

-Referral \

-(Please fill out and send wi ith customer upon referral OR EMAIL TO APPROPRI ATE PARTNER)

-Date Referred: Last 4 Digits of SS#: Phone #

-Customer's Name:

-Last First MI

-Email: Alternate Conta act Information:

-REFERRED FROM:

-AGENCY:

-YOUR NAME & TITLE:

-YOUR PHONE #: YOUR EMAIL:

-REFERRED TO:

-AGENCY: PROGRAM:

-NAME & TITLE:

-nt and/or Plan has been com sment and/or Plan to bring or nents that will assist the "Refe r take to his/her initial visi erred To" agency in assistin it resulting from this g this individual:

-DESCRIPTION OF WHEN, HOW

-FOR OFFICE USE ONLY:
+MOU ATTACHMENT C-1 Referral \ (Please fill out and send with customer upon referral OR EMAIL TO APPROPRIATE PARTNER) Date Referred: \\\\\ Last 4 Digits of SS#: \\\\\ Phone #\\\\ Customer's Name: Last First Email: \\\\\ Alternate Contact Information: \\\\\ REFERRED FROM: AGENCY: YOUR NAME & TITLE: YOUR PHONE #: \\\\\YOUR EMAIL: \\\\\ REFERRED TO: AGENCY: \\\\\PROGRAM: \\\\ NAME & TITLE: DESCRIPTION OF SERVICES YOUR CUSTOMER NEEDS: If an Employment Assessment and/or Plan has been completed at your agency, please document and provide client with the Assessment and/or Plan to bring or take to his/her initial visit resulting from this referral.
+Please add any comments that will assist the "Referred To" agency in assisting this individual: DESCRIPTION OF WHEN, HOW, OR IF YOU NEED FEEDBACK ON THIS REFERRAL: FOR OFFICE USE ONLY: DATE RECEIVED: PLEASE RETAIN COPY FOR CLIENT'S CASE FILE (SCAN) CASE NOTE REQUIRED FOR CONTACT ATTEMPTS, APPOINTMENTS, RESULTS, ETC.